raphaelm/instantgallery/README.md

                             display on the index page.
       --no-promoting        Do not include a link to instantgallery.py's website in the footer of the gallery's overview.
+      --zipnames SCHEMA     Gallery name for the filenames in the zip file

     Runtime options:
+      --workers WORKERS, -W WORKERS
+                            Number of parallel image processing workers to spawn.
       -y                    Say yes to everything.
       -s                    Skips the generation of thumbnails and similar things.
                             THIS EXISTS FOR DEBUGGING.
 Use this only if you're